Antarctic Circle Christmas Expedition Micro Cruise by Air

 Guests

+In this dazzling spectacle, the season itself feels like nature’s own festival.
 With Christmas in the air, penguin colonies bustle as gentoo, chinstrap, and Adélie chicks take their first wobbly steps.
 Crabeater and Weddell seals lounge on drifting ice while leopard seals prowl nearby shores.
 Humpback and minke whales arrive in greater numbers, drawn to the season’s sparkling krill blooms.

+The summer solstice brings perpetual daylight to the Peninsula: golden light at midnight, penguin colonies at the height of their nesting season, humpback whales in channels that carry no crowds.
 Blue glaciers shimmer in the evening alpenglow, and pack ice drifts through glittering channels as Antarctica returns to life and light.

 In this frozen, awakening world, nature leads — and we follow, quietly and respectfully.